MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

    Note: The code to open a Bing dialog wasn't present yet, in a past version of the repo and tutorial, but now it is.

-   An alert dialog from Bing opens, against a blank background window:
+   A pop-up WebView2 window with an alert dialog from Bing opens, over an empty WebView2 window:

    ![The sample app displays an initially empty window with a Bing dialog box.](../media/empty-app-with-bing-dialog.png)